 In the reporting year, the Foundation convened with the various organs of the FMC in order to exchange information and voice its concerns on adherence to Migros' values.

-At the end of 2019, the Foundation Council comprised the following six independent members:
+At the end of 2020, the Foundation Council comprised the following six, predominantly independent, members:

 - Christian Biland

 - Walter Huber